skip to main content

 To find out more about the reasons and extent to which social media sites collect and process your data, or to change your privacy settings, please refer to your social media provider's privacy policy.

 What sharing takes place will depend on the activity that your information is being used for.
-Your information will only be shared and used in accordance with this Policy and where an agreement is in place to ensure that your information is protected.
-We won’t sell your personal information without your consent or share it with other organisations for their own marketing purposes, unless you have consented to such sharing.
+Your information will only be shared and used in accordance with this Privacy Policy and where an agreement is in place to ensure that your information is protected.
+We won't sell your personal information without your consent.

 Sharing with advertising partners